dgnad/dgnad.github.io/_pages/teaching.md

 Please register for the course (and the exercises!) in [HeiCO](https://heico.uni-heidelberg.de/heiCO/ee/ui/ca2/app/desktop/#/slc.tm.cp/student/courses/393979?).
 We will use [MÜSLI](https://muesli.mathi.uni-heidelberg.de/lecture/view/2072) for the tutorials and [MaMpf](https://mampf.mathi.uni-heidelberg.de/lectures/273) to publish the lecture material.
 The first lecture takes place on October 13, 16:15, in building INF 231, Großer Hörsaal (gHS).

 * __Seminar: Neuro-symbolic Artificial Intelligence__ <br>
-An introductory session will be held in the first week of the semester.
-Time and room will be published here, soon.
+The introductory session will be held on Wednesday, October 15, 13:00-13:30, in seminar room SR C, INF 205.
 Papers are available [here](https://heibox.uni-heidelberg.de/d/5c418f3a15284bcba2bf/), the password will be shared in the intro meeting.

 * __Practical: AI Planning__ <br>
-An introductory session will be held in the first week of the semester.
-Time and room will be published here, soon.
+The introductory session will be held on Wednesday, October 15, 13:30-14:00, in seminar room SR C, INF 205.